 The canopy is free of exposed fibres, though had it had a few more years of use outdoors, this would probably be a different story.

 This is how the lantern would look if it was mounted post top, however as it is the side entry version, the angle wouldn't be as steep in reality.

 The lamp compartment is sealed to IP65, and so it is very clean.
 The lamp itself has had some use - this is shown by the discoloured band on the glass immediately surrounding the arc tube.
-The two side reflector panels have tabs on them which suggests the possibility that a front panel may have been fitted at some point, which these slotted into.
+The two side reflector panels have tabs on them which suggests the possibility that a front panel may have been fitted at some point, into which these slotted.

 The control gear is tightly packed together beneath a removable section of the canopy.
 Notice the failed capacitor below the ballast.
 It is dated to 2000, and failed in mid 2005, so it didn't really have a long life.